 Many forests of the PLS, are no longer a part of the modern landscape.
 Forest types have been lost at the 64 km2 mesoscale, and new forest types have been gained.
 The joint controls of broad-scale climatic structuring and local hydrology on forest composition and density can be seen in the pre-settlement forests, particularly along the Minnesota River in south-western Minnesota, where a corridor of savanna was sustained in a region mostly occupied by prairie (Fig 2b), but ecotones in the modern forest composition data are weaker now than in the past (Fig 10), with clear signs of increased homogenization at local and regional scales and decreased spatial structure in vegetation assemblages (Fig 8).

 The loss of ecotones in the upper Midwestern United States suggests that our ability to predict the abiotic controls on species distributions at the landscape scale may be weaker than in the past, reducing the influence of variables such as climate or edaphic factors, and increasing the relative influence of recent land use history.
+Our results suggest that both recent land use history and historical vegetation cover play a large role in recovery from the large scale disturbance seen following EuroAmerican settlement.

 Work in eastern North America suggests the utility of including spatial structure in species distribution models to improve predictive ability [89].
 The spatial random effects may improve models by capturing missing covariates within SDMs [89], but if recent land use history has strongly shaped species distributions, or co-occurence, then the spatial effect is likely to be non-stationary at longer temporal scales.
 Given the implicit assumption of stationarity in many ecological models [21], the need for longer time-scale observations, or multiple baselines from which to build our distributional models becomes critical if we are to avoid conflating recent land use effects with the long term ecological processes structuring the landscape.

 Decreased β diversity along regional transects indicates homogenization at meso-scales of 100s of km2, while the overall reduction in Moran's I for dissimilarity in the FIA indicates a regional reduction in heterogeneity on the scale of 1000s of km2.
-The selective loss or weakening of major vegetation ecotones, particularly in central Wisconsin, and the development of novel species assemblages across the region.
+The selective loss or weakening of major vegetation ecotones, particularly in central Wisconsin, and the development of novel species assemblages across the region further suggests that modern correlational studies, examining regional relationships between species and climate (for example) may fail to capture the full range of edaphic controls on species distributions.
 These changes are the result of land use, both agricultural and logging, but affect forests in contrasting ways across the domain.
-Maple has become one of the most dominant taxa across the region, while in northern Minnesota, forest biomass has increased and species shifts have reflected increases in poplar and pine, while in southern Wisconsin, biomass has declined, and hemlock has been lost almost completely.
+Maple has become one of the most dominant taxa across the region, while in northern Minnesota, forest biomass has increased and species shifts have reflected increases in poplar and pine, while in south central and eastern Wisconsin, biomass has declined, and hemlock has been lost almost completely.